Learning to play the organ

 Organ practice: The Anne Marsden Thomas Guide

-This book, published by the Royal School of Church Music and written by an accomplished organist, focusses on how to effectively practise a musical instrument.
+This book, published by the Royal School of Church Music and written by an accomplished organist, focusses on how to effectively practice a musical instrument.

-It is based on learning and practising the organ, by many of the techniques presented apply equally well to other instruments.
+It is based on learning the organ, but many of the techniques presented apply equally well to other instruments.

-Of course this is just a small selection of the organ tutor publications which are available: the books listed above are ones which have been purchased by readers of it site and/or recommended by experienced church musicians, some professional organists, some volunteers who play organ occasionally to meet specific needs.
+This is just a small selection of the organ tutor publications which are available: the books listed above have been purchased by readers of this website site and/or recommended by experienced church musicians, some professional organists, some volunteers who play organ occasionally to meet specific needs.

 Other resources for church organists

-• The Reluctant Organist website/blog: focussed specifically on the pianist-turned-church-organist.
+• The Reluctant Organist website/blog: focused specifically on the pianist-turned-church-organist.

 • The Organ Forum - a general-purpose organ forum, not just for church organs.